Is There a Connection Between Flomax and Having Cataract Surgery?

 For instance, your cataract surgeon can use expanding devices like the Malyugin Ring to hold the edge of your iris, manually dilating it as they remove the cataract.
 Your cataract surgeon can also prepare for floppy iris syndrome by applying local anesthesia and rinsing the inside of your eye with dilating solution.

 Another precaution is prescribing long-acting dilation drops one week before cataract removal.
 Some surgeons use off-label ephedrine.
 Ephedrine is a neurotransmitter and hormone proven to improve the iris muscle tone.
+The American Academy of Ophthalmology reports that ephedrine used in cataract removal leads to positive outcomes.
+These measures allow better visualization and access to the cataract, making the procedure as safe as possible.

 Choose an Experienced Cataract Surgeon